Institute of National Remembrance: Łukasz Kamiński

 Łukasz Kamiński, was elected by the Sejm in 2011 following the death of his predecessor.
 Kamiński headed the Wroclaw Regional Bureau of Public Education prior to his election.
 During his term, the IPN faced a wide array of criticism calling for an overhaul or even replacement.
 Critics founds fault in the IPN being a state institution, the lack of historical knowledge of its prosecutors, a relatively high number of microhistories with a debatable methodology, overuse of the martyrology motif, research methodology, and isolationism from the wider research community.
 In response, Kamiński implemented several changes, including organizing public debates with outside historians to counter the charge of isolationism and has suggested refocusing on victims as opposed to agents.

 Jarosław Szarek

 On 22 July 2016 Jarosław Szarek was appointed to head IPN.
 He dismissed Krzysztof Persak, co-author of the 2002 two-volume IPN study on the Jedwabne pogrom.
 In subsequent months, IPN featured in media headlines for releasing controversial documents, including some relating to Lech Wałęsa, for memory politics conducted in schools, for efforts to change Communist street names, and for legislation efforts.
 According to historian Idesbald Goddeeris, this marks a return of politics to the IPN.

 Karol Nawrocki

-On 23 July 2021 Karol Nawrocki was appointed to head IPN.
+On 23 July 2021 Karol Nawrocki was appointed as the head of IPN.
+Nawrocki would later become Polish President in 2025.